What is the Trinity College Dublin and Columbia University Dual BA Programme?

 Biological and Biomedical Sciences (Neuroscience)

 At Trinity students take courses in integrative neuroscience, psychology, mathematics and statistics as well as study core concepts fundamental to biological systems.
 Biology topics include cell biology, genetics and evolutionary biology, molecular biology, biochemistry, metabolism, microbiology, physiology, neurobiology, ecosystems and environmental biology.
 Students expand their knowledge in social sciences, history and philosophy of science, and foreign languages.
-At Columbia, students undertake further study in neuroscience and psychology.
+At Columbia, students undertake further study in Neuroscience and Behaviour.

 Classics, Ancient History and Archaeology